-To open the WireGuard tunnel configuration page, click WireGuard in the Configuration section of the main menu.
-The menu item will expand and you will see separate configuration pages: 1st Tunnel, 2nd Tunnel, 3rd Tunnel and 4th Tunnel.
+To access the WireGuard tunnel configuration pages, click WireGuard under the Configuration section in the main menu.
+The menu item will expand, displaying separate configuration pages: 1st Tunnel, 2nd Tunnel, 3rd Tunnel, and 4th Tunnel.

-IPv4 and IPv6 tunnels are supported (dual stack), you can transport IPv6 traffic through IPv4 tunnel and vice versa.
+WireGuard on Advantech routers supports both IPv4 and IPv6 tunnels (dual stack), enabling the transport of IPv6 traffic over IPv4 tunnels and vice versa.

-- FRRouting (FRR) router app is an Internet routing protocol suite for Advantech routers.
-This UM includes protocol daemons for BGP, IS-IS, LDP, OSPF, PIM, and RIP. - Detailed information and more examples of WireGuard tunnel configuration and authentication can be found in the application note WireGuard Tunnel [8].
+- The FRRouting (FRR) router app is an Internet routing protocol suite for Advantech routers.
+This router app includes protocol daemons for BGP, IS-IS, LDP, OSPF, PIM, and RIP.
+FRR can be used in conjunction with WireGuard for dynamic routing configurations. - Detailed information and practical examples of WireGuard tunnel configuration and authentication can be found in the application note titled WireGuard Tunnel.
+This document is typically available from the Advantech support website or documentation portal.

-The configuration GUI for WireGuard is shown in Figure 58 and the description of all items, which can be configured for an WireGuard tunnel, are described in Table 46.
+The configuration interface for WireGuard is shown in Figure 58, and the configurable items for each WireGuard tunnel are described in Table 46.